Jhony Brito: San Diego Padres

 On December 6, 2023, the Yankees traded Brito, Michael King, Drew Thorpe, Randy Vásquez, and Kyle Higashioka to the San Diego Padres in exchange for Juan Soto and Trent Grisham.
 He made 26 appearances for the Padres in 2024, recording a 4.12 ERA with 29 strikeouts across 43 2/3 innings pitched.
 Brito suffered an injury while playing with the Triple–A El Paso Chihuahuas, which was later specified as a right elbow strain.
 He was placed on the 60–day injured list on September 22, 2024, ending his season.

 On April 3, 2025, Brito was placed back on the 60-day injured list with a right forearm strain.
 On May 12, the Padres announced that Brito had undergone an internal brace surgery to address his UCL as well as a flexor tendon repair.
 He was subsequently ruled out for the remainder of the season and likely part of the 2026 campaign.

+On June 5, 2026, Brito was activated from the injured list and optioned to Triple-A El Paso.